initialed85/eds-game-for-ftp-game-jam-2022/README.md

 # eds-game-for-ftp-game-jam-2022

+# status: working but buggy; [play it in your browser](https://eds-game-for-ftp-game-jam-2022.initialed85.cc/)

 What is it?
 Not sure yet- looks like it's gonna be a bit like a multiplayer Asteroids.

 ## Context